 As a teacher, I focus on developing students’ skills of careful reading, fluid and argument-driven writing, and confident speaking—tools that are fundamental no matter a student's course of study.
 I incorporate writing centrally into my geography classes, and reciprocally teach writing in a way that is informed by close observation of the world.
 I am prepared to teach topics such as Geography of North America/the American West, Chicanx/Latinx Geographies, Ethnographic Methods, and the US-Mexico border, as well as first-year composition and all levels of creative nonfiction.
 My syllabi take advantage of my wide-ranging background in literature, geography, and range ecology.
 They are designed to develop cross-disciplinary connections, and further to question disciplinary categories entirely.

 Outside of my academic work, my reporting and essays appear in n+1, the Guardian, the Nation, SFMOMA's Open Space, the Kenyon Review online, and in Spanish in Nexos.
 I speak Spanish and Russian.

-My additional interests include ecology, environmental and infrastructural history, feminist/queer geography, literature, art, and writing.
+In addition to migration, my interests include ecology, environmental and infrastructural history, feminist/queer geography, literature, art, and creative writing.

 Non-academic publications at cetracey.com